Back to All Events

 • Shadows-on-the-Teche 320 E. Main Street New Iberia, LA 70560 (map)

-Dr. John Doucet joins us to discuss how hurricanes have shaped settlement patterns across South Louisiana.
+Dr. John Doucet discussed how hurricanes have shaped settlement patterns across South Louisiana.
 The great 1893 hurricane at Cheniere Caminanda, which killed more than 2,000 people and caused mass devastation, remains the deadliest storm in Louisiana’s history.

 ABOUT THE SPEAKER